nils91/som/README.md

 Each command is made from the opcode followed by the address.
 The opcode is one bit and the address is n bits in size.
 Once the execution of one command is complete, execution will resume at the next command, except if the `ADR_EVAL` bit is set (at position 1), in which case execution will resume at the address set by the n bits at position 11 and following.
 For the positions of this and other special bits refer to the table `basic memory layout` below.
 The accumulator bit at position 0 is a special bit used by the `NAW` and `NAR` commands, which read respectively write to it.
-Bits 1-7 contain n as an unsigned int.
-The next bit is the `ADR_EVAL` bit, followed by n address bits.
-If the `ADR_EVAL` bit is set, the address bits will be evaluated and execution will continue at that address.
-The next 4 bits are the write hook bits.
-The first one is the global write hook trigger bit (`WH_TRG`), 2nd is the write hook direction bit `WH_DIR`, 3rd is the global write hook communication bit (`WH_COM`), 4th is the write hook selection bit (`WH_SEL`).
 Each command is n+1 bits long.
 The first bit of each command is the opcode bit (see above), the remaining n bits are a memory address.
 The program will terminate, when execution reaches the end of the file with exactly 0 bits left.
-So, to exit at any point, jump to n^2-(1+n).
 If the accumulator bit is 1 at the time the program exits normally, a return code of 0 will be returned, otherwise 1.
 In order to perform a jump to a memory address, write the address to the address bits and set `ADR_EVAL` to 1.
 Don´t forget to clear `ADR_EVAL` after the jump.

 ### basic memory layout